telecombcn-dl/2018-dlai-team4/README.md

-We propose two methods on Neural Network.
-In the first appoach, we creat our own Convolutional Neural Network and compare the performance before and after Data Augmentation.
-In the other appoach, we use the Transfer Learning method.
-We first implement the Feature Extration and then we use also Fine Tuning to improve the performance.

-## Convolutional Neural Network

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+# Training approaches
+The training is done in two phases.
+At first, we use the CNN we built and observe its performance using different datasets, and also check the impact of data augmentation on the whole.
+Then, we use Transfer Learning trying to improve our results.
+The loaded model is VGG19 and we use it first just for Feature Extraction and then to apply Fine Tuning.

 ## Transfer Learning
-In this section, we use the weights pretrained in VGG19 to train the network.
+In this section, we use the weights pretrained in VGG19 to train the network; we do not import its 'head'.
 Codes are in file transfer_learning.py .

 ### Feature Extraction
 We use the weights in the pretrained VGG19 and feed them to the Dense layer we decide.
 Here we don't use the Data augmentation.
-And we reach the accuracy of 52.4%.
+And we reach an accuracy of 52.4%.

 ### Fine Tuning
-Based on the structure of Feature Extraction, we unfreeze the last block of VGG19 Network and we propose Data Augmentataion.
+We start from the structure of Feature Extraction, we unfreeze the last block of VGG19 Network (a total of 4 convolutional layers) and we apply Data Augmentation.

 # Results
 For traning the Network, we use 20 images per class and totally 62 classes.
-In the CNN, before Data Augmentation we have the result of accuracy 48.8%.
+In the CNN, before Data Augmentation we have an accuracy of 48.8%.
 After Data Augmentation, the performance improves to 72.6%.
-With the appoach of Transfer Learning the accuracy reaches 52.4% after Feature Extractions and increases to 70.6% after Fine Tuning.
+Using Transfer Learning the accuracy reaches a value of 52.4% using Feature Extractions and increases to 70.6% with Fine Tuning.
-Finally with the best weight we have obtain accuracy 85.1% for the unbalanced number of imput iamges.
+Finally with the best weights we obtained an accuracy of 85.1% for the unbalanced number of imput images (which means using all the images of the people with at least 20 images).

 # Conclusions

-## Pre-processing
-Create sub-database with a reduced number of people and a balanced number of pictures.
+We created a sub-database with a reduced number of people and a balanced number of pictures.
-Remove all the useless information of the image and reshape for uniform input.
+We removed some useless information from the images and reshaped them in order to get a uniform input.

-## Deep Neural Network
+We built CNN and tuned most of its parameters.
-Regularizations like Early stopping and Dropout layer prevent overfitting.
+Early stopping, L2 regularization and dropout were all used to prevent overfitting.
-Dataset Augmentation improve the network performance.
+Dataset Augmentation improved the network performance.
 We tried to implement Transfer Learning like Features Extraction and Fine-Tuning, but we did not manage to improve the performance.

 # Reference